Salt Lake Community College

 Salt Lake Community College (SLCC) is a public community college in Salt Lake County, Utah.
 It is the state's largest two-year college with the most diverse student body.
-It serves almost 50,000 students on 8 campuses as well as through online classes.
-The college has a student to faculty ratio of 19:1.
+It serves almost 50,000 students on eight campuses, as well as through online classes.
+The college has a student-to-faculty ratio of 19:1.
 Since SLCC is a community college, it focuses on providing associate degrees that students can transfer to any other four-year university in the state to satisfy their first two years of requirements for a bachelor's degree.
-SLCC has open enrollment and serves the local community, with approximately 95% of the student body considered Utah residents.
+SLCC has open enrollment and serves the local community, with about 95% of the student body considered Utah residents.

 Campuses

 Taylorsville Redwood Campus (1967)

 Located at 4600 South Redwood Road in Taylorsville, the Taylorsville Redwood Campus is the primary campus and harbors the school's student center and main offices.
-Serving over 15,000 students a year, the campus is spread across two city blocks in twelve academic buildings, housing a library (approx 90,000 volumes), athletic facilities, an amphitheater, and a student union.
+Serving over 15,000 students a year, the campus is spread across two city blocks in 12 academic buildings, housing a library (about 90,000 volumes), athletic facilities, an amphitheater, and a student union.

 Anime Banzai and Anime Salt Lake, which are two different anime conventions, were both initially held at the Taylorsville Redwood campus.
-The Rocky Mountain Revue, a pre-season basketball tournament sponsored by the NBA's Utah Jazz, was hosted in the Lifetime Activities Center until 2008.
+The Rocky Mountain Revue, a preseason basketball tournament sponsored by the NBA's Utah Jazz, was hosted in the Lifetime Activities Center until 2008.
 The arena has hosted professional basketball teams over the years, including the Utah Snowbears, the Salt Lake Dream, the Utah Eagles, and the Salt Lake City Stars.